MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-deferred-updates.md

 > [!NOTE]
 > There is a 90-day limit (subject to change later) on how long one can stay on the specified version without updating.
 Once this window has passed, Microsoft AutoUpdate will offer/apply the next oldest update that is within the 90-day window.

-For example, the following table shows available updates for Microsoft Word 2019 (MSWD2019) and which one will be offered/applied once the 90-day window is past.
+For example, the following table shows available updates for Microsoft Word 2019 (MSWD2019) and which one is offered/applied once the 90-day window is past.

 | Available Update Versions | # days since release | Notes                        |
 |---------------------------|----------------------|------------------------------|